maticnetwork/whitepaper/README.md

 1. Generalized states and fraud proofs for the same.
 2. Evaluate the approach to expand Staker base in the checkpointing layer with the future Threshold based signatures implementations on Ethereum, if any.
 3. Robust structure and design pattern for upgradeable smart contracts.
+4. Context specific Ether less accounts and Gas Relay Abstractions on Identity
+5. Privacy-enabled transactions
+6. Blockchain interoperability
+7. State channels on top of the sidechain

 # Team {#team}